MrPowerScripts/reddit-karma-farming-bot/README.md

 - Use Spinwriter API to mix up comments and titles, making them less detectable as reposts
 - Re-upload images to Imgur to make reposts less detectable
 - Limit the subreddits that the bot learns from and posts to
-- Run on Linux, MacOS, Docker, or Windows (using Linux in VirtualBox)
+- Run on Linux, MacOS, Docker, or Windows (WSL2, or Ubuntu in [VirtualBox](https://www.virtualbox.org/))
 - Charts that show Brain database size, and Post/Comment Karma growth over time

 ![Karma Charts](https://user-images.githubusercontent.com/1307942/86981035-67840700-c17d-11ea-9e6b-828e1ad2dd9c.png)